DimitriNaczaj/randomisation/README.md

-# Randomisation for web experiments.
+# URL randomisation for web experiments.
-This repository contains all the elements to create a randomised experiment on the web.
+This repository contains all the elements to create a url randomisation for experiments on the web.

 ## Step-by-step proceedure:
 1. Download and unzip the repository